 Visit the farmers market.
 The slow food, buy local movement that is all the rage across the country is nothing new to us.
 We’ve long known that the best-tasting fruits and veggies come from Louisiana farms and farmers.
-If you haven’t been to a farmers’ market yet this year, there’s still time.
+If you haven’t been to a farmers’ market yet this year, there’s still time - many, like the Opelousas Farmers Market on the Prairie Home Cooking trail, are open year-around.
 Plus, you’ll find homegrown goodies at roadside stands, like the ones lining both sides of Bayou Lafourche along our Bayou Bounty Trail.

 Enjoy a progressive dinner.
 Let’s be honest: Sometimes it’s just too hot to be in the kitchen.
 Instead, invite a few friends for an evening out...with a twist.
 Plan a progressive dinner for the group, with drinks and appetizers at one spot, entrées and sides at another, and dessert at yet another.
-In Natchitoches, Iris Harper loves suggesting a progressive dinner to visitors.
+In Natchitoches on the Red River Riches Trail, local resident Iris Harper loves suggesting a progressive dinner to visitors.
 “There are nine locally owned restaurants within a three- to four-block area in the historic district,” she says.
 In Natchitoches, why not start with appetizers at The Landing Restaurant and Bar, where Harper recommends the blackened alligator appetizer.

 Fish for your supper.
 There’s a reason we’re known as a Sportman’s Paradise!
 Redfish, catfish, bluegill, bass, and more—we’ve got all kinds of fish and a wealth of fishing spots.
 Catch your limit then cook it up yourself.
 You can’t beat the fresh taste and the pride in serving your catch at the table.
 If you’re in the northern part of the state, cast in Toledo Bend in Sabine Parish or hook up with Homer Humphreys, a professional fisherman and guide who sure knows his way around Lake Bistineau and the Red River.
-In South Louisiana, catch redfish in Lake Charles or set sail in the Gulf—much of which remains open for recreational fishing.
+In South Louisiana, catch redfish on the Seafood Sensation trail in Lake Charles or set sail in the Gulf—which is open for recreational fishing.